Garden Spiders

 8 Sheet Web Spiders (Linyphiidae)

-The Sheet Web Spiders (also known as Linen Weavers or Money Spiders) build their web horizontally and not vertically.
+The Sheet Web Spiders (also known as Linen Weavers or Money Spiders) build their web horizontally instead of vertically.
 They spend their entire life upside down attached to the underside of the web.
-The web is attached to plants etc with lots of strong threads.
-Many insects touch one or more of this supporting wires when flying around and fall into the web.
+The web is attached to plants and other objects with numerous strong threads.
+The victims touch one or more of this supporting wires when flying around and fall into the web.
 The spider bites its victims through the web.
 Below to the left you see a specimen that hangs at his web in the way common to this family.
 The species below to the right provides us with an intriguing question: does it make a horizontal or a vertical web?
 It makes a very thin, rather invisible web on the bark of a tree and trees do grow vertically.
 Very often the only way to notice the web is to look at the legs of the spider: they do not touch the bark at all.
 The spider is very well coloured and difficult to spot on the barks of beeches or birches.

 Most Sheet Web Spiders, like the Lepthyphantes sp. to the left, spend their lives upside down.
 To the right a small but interesting linen weaver: Drapetisca socialis.

-Like the family name indicates Dwarf Spiders are very small.
-They also look like one another very much: most are shiny, black and without markings on braest or abdomen.
-And thus this is a very difficult group when it comes to identification: you really need a very good magnifying glass or sometimes even a small microscope.
+As the family name suggests, Dwarf Spiders are very small.
+They also resemble one another very much: most are shiny, black and without markings on braest or abdomen.
+And thus this is a very difficult group when it comes to identification.
+You really need a very good magnifying glass or sometimes even a microscope to check the tiny body parts.
 By some the whole group is considered to be just a subfamily of the Sheet Web Spiders, in which case the name Erigoninae is used.
-In Western Europe there are hundreds of species.
+In Western Europe there are hundreds of Erigoninae species.

-One of the many small Dwarf Spiders (Erigonidae sp.), of which we will probably never know the species.
+One of the many small Dwarf Spiders (Erigonidae sp.) which I might never be able to identify.

-In Western Europe there are about 20 to 30 species of Sac Spiders in the Clubionidae family.
-They are also known as Foliage Spiders and are rather small, often brown or grey spiders.
-They are not easily identified by just looking at them or from a picture, for most are almost unmarked.
+In Western Europe there are about 20 to 30 species of Sac Spiders belonging to the Clubionidae family.
+They are also known as Foliage Spiders and are rather small usually in brown or grey shades.
+They are not easily identified by just a visual examination with a naked eye because most of them lack distingushing markings.
 Sac spiders are nocturnal hunters.
-During the day and in winter they will retreat under bark, stones or in a rolled up leaf.
+During the day and in the winter they will seek shelter under bark, stones or in a rolled up leaf.
 Here they make a firm web near the surface.
 Between web and surface there is just enough room for the spider to be relatively safe in.
-The overwintering species below can not be named from just a few pictures, so we'll stick to Clubiona sp.
+The overwintering species below can not be named from just a few pictures, so I've labeled it as Clubiona sp.

 Luckily Bryan was able to identify the species below.
 It is a very common spider all over Europe, including the British Isles.
 Often found on trees and under loose bark, or on leaves of ivy, but in autumn frequently seen climbing walls and fences.
 Some 3 to 6 mm long and quite distinctive.
 One of the few Sack Spiders to be identified even in the field.
-Adult females are found all year round, but most from May to November.
+Grown-up females are found all year long, but the best chance to find them is from May to November.
 Most males appear from April to July.
 The scientific name is also written as Clubiona compta.

 A very common sac spider throughout Britain on ivy and under loose bark: Clubiona comta.